Ritik11131/Atlan-SQL-Editor/README.md

 ## Technologies used :-

-Following technologies were used for the successfull completion of this project:
+Following technologies were used for the completion of this project:

     1. ReactJs
     2. Bootstrap